-All staff closely monitor the progress of all children through a range of tools and share this with each other and parents at regular intervals over the year.
+Staff closely monitor the progress of all children through a range of tools and share this with each other, and parents, at regular intervals over the year.
 Staff are observed regularly, and training needs identified but staff are also well informed about a range of SEND and are very keen to improve their practise wherever possible.
-They discuss their own professional development needs annually and if courses or training become available, they will ask to participate if it is relevant to them.
+They discuss their own professional development needs annually and if courses or training become available, they will ask to participate or be asked to take part, if it is relevant to them.

-The SEND governor meets with the SENCo regularly and is kept up to date about the children on the SEND record and the progress they make.
+The SEND governor meets with the SENDCo regularly and is kept up to date about the children on the SEND record and the progress they make.